-Policy Number: 2008/03 Directorate: Engineering &

-Infrastructure

-Authority: Council Responsible Officer: Manager -

-- Engineering Services

-Policy Type: Council Version Number: 3

-Approval Date: 13 September Sunset/Review Date: November 2015

-2009 July 2020
+Policy Number: Issued by Governance Directorate: Engineering & Infrastructure Approval by: Council Responsible Officer: Manager - Community Infrastructure Approval Date: 27 July 2020 Version Number: 5 Review Date: 27 July 2023

-1. PURPOSE
+1. Purpose

 The purpose of the policy is to set out the principles of a Special Rates and Charges Scheme (Contributory Scheme) to fund infrastructure works.